6 Tax-Efficient Ways to Transfer Wealth to the Next Generation

 Learn how bringing tax and wealth advisory together can set your heirs up to be financially confident.
 Get the guide.

 It’s up to you to change that by having open and honest conversations with those who will be the recipients.
-Talk about the desired long-term objectives for the wealth and help them to understand the role they play.
+Talk about the desired long-term objectives for the wealth and help them understand the role they play in your estate plans.

-Thoughtful decisions throughout your life can help you achieve goals including wealth transfer, reducing taxation, and charitable giving.
-Determining which wealth transfer strategies to employ depends upon your goals and personal financial situation.
-And the sooner you begin, the more likely it is your plan is implemented the way you wish.
+Thoughtful decisions throughout your life can help you achieve goals like wealth transfer, reducing taxation, and charitable giving.
+Determining which wealth transfer strategies to employ depends on your goals and personal financial situation.
+And the sooner you begin, the more likely your plan will be implemented the way you wish.

 CLA private client services brings tax and wealth advisory together.
 Because decisions you make with one can impact the other.
 Collaborate with a team of tax and wealth planning professionals to help guide decisions for you, your family, and your legacy.